 Find details of the different steps (in English) after the video (in French) and the link to download the pattern at the bottom of this page.

-To better understand mechanisms organised by our body’s defence protecting against pathogens (virus, bacterias, etc.) support our projet 444
+To better understand mechanisms organised by our body’s defence protecting against pathogens (virus, bacterias, etc.) we invite you to watch our short film (for now in french)

 Unfortunately, the coronavirus crisis is likely to continue for several months.